dequadrellaro/dequadrellaro.github.io/index.md

 My current research focuses on model-theoretic and algebraic aspects of logics over team semantics.
 More generally, I am interested in model theory, algebraic logic and universal algebra.

-I am also interested in history of ideas, especially in history of mathematics and history of philosophy.
-I previously studied Mathematical Logic at the University of Amsterdam and Philosophy at the University of Milan.

 ## Publications

 - Gianluca Grilletti, Davide Emilio Quadrellaro.
 Esakia Duals of Regular Heyting Algebras, _Submitted_. ([arXiv preprint](https://arxiv.org/abs/2303.11246))